File > Import Data > Select Import Type > Inventory > (Select Mapping > Create Mapping) or (Edit Mapping)

 The Import Data function allows you to import a list of components for Assembly and/or Kit items from products that already exist in the system using the Product Component import type.
 The import will assign existing products as components of existing kits or assemblies items.
 The system needs an Excel spreadsheet or .csv file for the import, which only has to contain the Finished Good Product ID, Component Product ID, and Component Quantity for each kit or assembly, but it can also contain the Warehouse, Sequence, Notes, and specify which components have Variable Quantities.

 Both the Finished Good and the Component Products need to exist in the database before importing.
 Also, the Finished Good must have a Bill of Material type specified.
+Add complete list of components in the import spreadsheet.

 Select Import Type [1/5]